 The table above shows the forthcoming departures from Porto airport for domestic and international flights.
-If you are departing from airport or intend to drop someone off, it's always a good idea to check the departure times before your start your journey to the airport in case of any delays with you flight.
+If you are departing from the airport or intend to drop someone off, it's always a good idea to check the departure times before you start your journey in case of any delays with your flight.

-If you are dropping of a passenger, then there is 10 minutes of free parking at the passenger drop of zone outside of the departures hall.
-You can stay at the drop of zone for longer if needed, but the parking charges are high, so it's recommended to stay in the short term car park of P0 or P1 which are a short walk from the terminal.
+If you are dropping off a passenger, there are 10 minutes free parking at the passenger drop off zone outside of the departures hall.
+You can stay at the drop off zone for longer if needed, but the parking charges are high, so it's recommended to stay in the short term car parks of P0 or P1 which are a short walk from the terminal.
 You can find out more about parking at the drop off zone and in the short term car parks here.

 How far in advance do I need to check-in?

 To make the most of your pre-boarding time and to avoid any delays there is a minimum checking-in time that you should respect.
 The minimum check-in times will vary depending on your destination, so look at the following 3 times to see which one applies to your flight.

 - 90 minutes for Schengen flights - this included to flights to Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 - 120 minutes for non-Schengen flights to Europe - this is flights to all the remaining countries in Europe that are not in the Schengen zone.

 - 180 minutes for Intercontinental flights - this is for flights to anywhere outside of Europe.